-Null hypothesis, denoted H_0 : A statement of equality, or a statement that includes equality (so it uses = , \leq , or \geq).
-The null hypothesis essentially states that any apparent effect (difference) is due to chance.
+Null hypothesis, denoted H_0 : A statement of equality (so it uses =).
+The null hypothesis indicates that any apparent effect (difference) is due to chance.

 Alternative hypothesis, denoted H_1 : A statement of inequality, that uses \neq , <, or >.
-The alternative hypothesis essentially states that any apparent effect (difference) is NOT due to chance.
+The alternative hypothesis indicates that any apparent effect (difference) is NOT due to chance.